-When you upgrade to the paid Growing Business plan, the main difference is the size of your email list.
+When you upgrade to the paid Essentials plan, the main difference is the size of your email list.
 It starts at a reasonable monthly price which incrementally goes up only after your list exceed 50,000 subscribers.
 Until then, you get unlimited emails and are charged according to your list size.
 The knowledge you can send as many emails and campaigns as you like without worrying about hitting your limit is a value in itself for small- and medium-sized businesses (SMBs).
 MailChimp’s pricing automatically fluctuates as your list grows and shrinks, so you’ll never pay more than necessary.

 MailChimp’s pricing levels change once your list exceeds 50,000 subscribers, which is a neat way that MailChimp crosses the divide between serving SMBs and entrepreneurs, and offering powerful, enterprise-level email marketing services to large corporations, such as:

 - Inbox preview, which lets you see how your email will look in 25 different email clients

 - Advanced forms, so that you can change the look of your embedded sign-up forms

 - Timewarp, which coordinates emails to recipients in different time zones

 - Predicted demographics, which uses advanced algorithms to predict the age and gender of contacts

 - Social profiles, to gather and organize more social information about your contacts

 You also get one-on-one live chat customer support, which is a serious lack in MailChimp’s Free account.